Which operating systems/phones are supported?

 On Trek bikes, press and hold a data field to re-assign its metric.
 This option is not available on Electra bikes.

 When my bike is due for service, can I take it to any bike shop?

-Take your bike to an authorized retailer to ensure a qualified technician performs the service.
+Take your bike to an authorised retailer to ensure that a qualified technician performs the service.
 Other retailers will not be familiar with the frame or e-system, and will not have access to relevant service bulletins and diagnostic software.

 Can I be alerted when my bike reaches a certain battery percentage while charging?